-For large, massive black holes one of the two nonzero horizons (inner horizon $r_{h-}$) shrinks to 0 while the other one (outer horizon $r_{h+}$) goes to infinity.
+For large, massive black holes one of the nonzero horizons, the inner most horizon $r_{h-}$, shrinks to 0 while the outer most horizon $r_{h+}$ goes to infinity.
 For the latter horizon we let $r_h\to\infty$, so that the r.h.s of~\eqref{p1} is 1 by~\eqref{i2} implying

 where $r_{\text{S}}$ denotes the Schwarzschild radius.

 It is clear from~\eqref{i2} and~\eqref{i3} that the metric~\eqref{i4} is asymptotically flat.\\

 \paragraph{\textbf{The temperature.---}}